How I gave up on writing

 You are at the stage in life when it’s high time you decide what to do.
 There are people you love who expects something from you.
-Your parents, your friends, your favourite teacher at high school, your 87 year old Aunt Philippa.
+Your parents, your friends, your favourite teacher in high school, your 87-year-old Aunt Philippa.
 Society expects something from you.
-Your detractor expects something from you too – your disastrous failure, actually.
+Your detractor expects something from you: your disastrous failure.
 And you feel pulled and pushed in every possible direction.
-Or, worse, you feel pushed in a direction it isn’t the one you would choose.
+Or, worse, you feel pushed in the wrong direction.

 This happened to me.

 I have always loved writing, but I knew it wasn’t a viable career.
-It was too aleatory, too uncertain, nothing was granted.
-It was perfectly rational, there were so many good points in support I didn’t even think about it seriously.
-It was a hobby, certainly not something to rely on.
+It was too aleatory, too uncertain; nothing was granted.
+It was rational; there were so many good points in support I didn’t even think about it seriously.
+It was a hobby, not something to rely on.